zbtolon/customer-portal/cpmanacctconfsso.md

 1. Log in to your identity provider, if you are not already logged in, and locate the **SAML configuration** page.
 Note the following information:
   * Entity ID
   * Single sign-on URL
-  * Certificate (This will vary based on your identity provider.)
+  * Certificate (Certificate requirements vary based on your identity provider.)
 2. Log in to {{site.data.keyword.BluSoftlayer_notm}} infrastructure as the master user with the master user name and password you used to create your SoftLayer account.
 3. Click **Account** > **Manage** > **SAML Authentication**.
 4. Enter the **Identity Provider** metadata.